Sivakumar3695/CNN-MNIST/README.md

 # CNN-MNIST
 A vectorized implementation of CNN for MNIST digit recognition.
 This CNN project is written from the scratch and is not based on any libraries.
 The vectorization of CNN convolution operation is based on this paper: http://lxu.me/mypapers/vcnn_aaai15.pdf

-For those unfamiliar with the MNIST dataset, *Training dataset* contains 60000 handwritten data in MNIST and *Test dataset* contains 10000 handwritten data in MNIST
+For those unfamiliar with the MNIST dataset, the *Training dataset* contains 60000 handwritten data in MNIST and the *Test dataset* contains 10000 handwritten data in MNIST

-Major operations in this projects are as follows:
+Major operations in this project are as follows:
 1. MNIST digit recognition training
 2. Recognizing custom handwritten digit images
 3. Feature Visualization
-    - layer and channel wise
+    - layer and channel-wise
     - for the given input image
 4. Evaluating test data with a pre-trained model.